 Training, qualifications & experience

-I am accredited by the BACP and registered with the UKCP.
+I am accredited by the BACP and was registered with the UKCP for many years.
+I have recently dropped my registration with the latter as I don't need to belong to two organisations and incur the expense of that.
 I abide by the code of conduct and ethics of both these organisations; confidentiality, working without prejudice or discrimination and putting the clients’ interests first are at the heart of these.
 I have regular supervision and I my practice is fully insured.

 Before training and practising as a psychotherapist I spent many years in marketing and then as a marketing and systems analyst in the city.